Stockholder Engagement

 Equity Risk Mitigation

-• clawback policy for incentive compensation paid to current and former executive officers and their direct reports
+• Clawback policy (compliant with and exceeding NYSE listing standards) for incentive compensation paid to current and former covered officers

 Executive Compensation Highlights